- JNH Lifestyles Freedom 3 Person Cedar Wood Infrared Sauna

 It's double-lined and padded and the zippers are high quality and durable.

 It's not infrared-powered, but the heating panels are made of carbon fiber and there are five levels of heat to choose from, up to 150 degrees.

-Many people who want to install an sauna in their home have the same question: Are they safe?
+Many people who want to install a sauna in their home have the same question: Are they safe?

 The short answer is yes; the longer answer is that any home sauna you choose-whether heated via infrared or a traditional heat source, such as rocks-carries a few risks, all of which can be avoided with common sense and careful choices.

-It's important to understand that any danger associated with an sauna is not related to the infrared heating rays.
+It's important to understand that any danger associated with a sauna is not related to portable infrared heat rays.
 The rays themselves are not dangerous in the way that x-rays or ultraviolet rays can be.

 The precautions you should take to ensure your safety are health-related.

 If you have any type of injury or you suffer from multiple sclerosis, have silicone implants, or tumors, or have had a stroke, you should consult your doctor before using a sauna.